godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/validations/validation-error.md

 # Validation Error

 - A validation error occurs when data fails to meet the defined criteria or constraints during the validation process.
-- Validation is the process of ensuring that data conforms to a set of rules or conditions before it is accepted or processed by a system.

-## Request Validation
+## Request and Response Validation
 - Verifying that incoming API requests have the required parameters and that those parameters meet specific criteria like data types.
 If the specified criteria are not met, it results in a request validation error.
-- For more info about Request Validation and its applications, refer [this](/docs/microservices-framework/event-sources/schema-validation.md#request-schema-validation)
+- For more info about Request Validation and its applications, refer [this](/docs/microservices-framework/event-sources/validations/schema-validation.md#request-schema-validation)

 :::tip Note
 - We utilize the AJV library for validating both request and response data, and the response format adheres to the standard AJV error format.